Ratatouille Pasta

 This pasta dish was inspired by our favorite ratatouille recipe.
-It comes together much faster than traditional ratatouille but it still tastes so good your eyes will dilate and you'll drop a pen, or your fork if you aren't a food critic in an animated movie.
+It comes together much faster than traditional ratatouille but it still tastes so good!

 I love ratatouille for so many reasons.
 My family loves it, its healthy, it's flexible, it's top 8 allergen free, it's beautiful, it's delicious, it's super affordable, it's easy to incorporate meat to go on the side, and did I mention my family loves it?!